Sakhavu (2017 film): Plot

-Krishnakumar aka Kichu is a ruthless youth wing's leader at a district level of his political party.
-He plans to get into a better position at his SFK party by destroying the political career of other competitors in his party.
+Krishnakumar aka Kichu is a ruthless district-level youth wing leader of SFK, a political party.
+He plans to improve his position in the party by destroying the political career of other competitors in SFK.
 He arranges people to beat up his competitor, even though he is Kichu's close friend.

 He gets a call from Kuriachan who is a leader of his political party.
 He tells Kichu to go to hospital and donate blood for a comrade as Kichu has the rare blood group O Negative.
 Kichu was forced to go to hospital but he tells his friend Mahesh that he will get the hell out of there without wasting his time.
 He makes a lot of mess at hospital and tells the acquaintance of the recipient to get food for him.
 Kichu was thinking that the recipient was a less known comrade but he was stunned by seeing even the chief minister paying a visit to see the wounded recipient.
 Now Kichu is eager to know about this so-called comrade and asks Prabhakaran (an acquaintance of comrade) about him.

 Prabhakaran starts to tell the story of comrade Krishnan, the patient.
 Krishnan was a party member who was sent to Peerumedu by party's Kottayam district committee to develop their party's influence there.
 Krishnan raised voice against the poor wage giving to workers at tea estate but the manager of the estate was not interested in raising the wage.
 Krishnan led a strike with all the workers and the tea factory was forced to raise the wage.
 Krishnan's next move was against a Brahmin landlord.
 The landlord was giving labour to Tamil people for poor wage instead of malayalees.
 Krishnan and his party talked to the landlord but he didn't negotiate.
 And the landlord didn't do the cultivation that year.
 Krishnan and workers started cultivating in the landlord's land and produced a good yield.
 They were ready to give the yield to the landlord at a condition that he should give them the proper wage.
 He was forced to accept.